alidcast/vuency/docs/articles/core-concepts/TaskFlow.md

 ```
 #### Enqueue

-With `.flow('enqueue')`, repeat calls are enqueued and only run when the previous call finishes running.
+With `.flow('enqueue')`, repeat calls are enqueued and only run when the previous call finishes.

 Think of this as the "love all children equally" scheduling policy.
-All created instances are enqueued and thus eventually run, getting their equal share of time in existence before being removed, garbage collected, and forever forgotten.
+It's useful when all instances are equally important and you want all of them to run but not during the same span of time so as not to overpower the main thread.

-In the demo below, notice how repeat calls do not overlap anymore, as each instance waits for any ongoing operations to resolve before starting themselves, but all of them are indeed eventually run to completion.
+In the demo below, notice how repeat calls do not overlap anymore, but all of them are indeed eventually run to completion.

 <div class="showcase">
   <ConcurrencyTimeline flow="enqueue" />